manishak8089/AksharaSetu-The-Character-Bridge-Between-Tulu-and-Kannada/README.md

   <img src="./images/image8.jpg" alt="Dataset Example 1" width="45%"  />
 </p>

-**5. GUI and Prediction**
+**5. User Interface**

-_A user-friendly graphical user interface (GUI) is developed using Tkinter, enabling users to upload images of handwritten Tulu characters seamlessly.
-The application preprocesses the selected images and leverages the trained model to predict and display the corresponding Kannada character, enhancing the overall accessibility and usability of Tulu character recognition._
+_Streamlit is used to build the interactive web interface for AksharaSetu, providing an easy-to-use platform for character recognition.
+The interface includes a drawing canvas, powered by streamlit_drawable_canvas, where users can draw Tulu characters directly in the browser.
+Once the character is drawn, the model predicts the corresponding Kannada character and displays it on the screen.
+Additionally, an instructions button is available to guide users on how to draw the characters for accurate recognition.
+Streamlit's simple, responsive layout ensures an intuitive and seamless experience for Tulu-to-Kannada translation._
 <p align="center">
   <img src="./images/image7.png" alt="Dataset Example 1" width="45%" height="300px" />
   <img src="./images/image6.png" alt="Dataset Example 1" width="45%" height="300px" />